avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Jenkins Plugins Installation.md

 5. Slack Notification

-Note: This is not the complete list, we will continue adding plugins as required.
+**Note: This is not the complete list, we will continue adding plugins as required**

-# steps

 ***

- # Installing a plugin
+# steps installing a plugin

 **Jenkins provides two methods for installing plugins on the controller**